I haven’t eaten in three days and just went for a two-hour hike in the mountains followed by a swim in a waterfall.

 Today we know now that:

-- Fasting “reboots” your immune system, forcing your body to produce In turn, this can help fight against disease, improve your respiratory function and even boost resistance against the common cold.
+- Fasting “reboots” your immune system, forcing your body to produce new white blood cells.
+In turn, this can help fight against disease, improve your respiratory function and even boost resistance against the common cold.

-- Studies on caloric restriction have also directly linked fasting to increasing telomere-length and essentially helping protect again DNA damage and increasing life expectancy up to 20%.
+- Studies on caloric restriction have also directly linked fasting to increasing telomere-length and preventing against senescent cells, essentially helping protect again DNA damage and increasing life expectancy up to 20%.

-- Fasting leads to Not to mention it prevents against headaches, chronic fatigue and stimulates growth hormone which
+- Fasting leads to mood enhancement.
+Not to mention it prevents against headaches, chronic fatigue and stimulates growth hormone which could help prevent Alzheimer’s.

 Living longer, feeling sharper, getting less sick, and reducing impulsive eating all sound pretty good to me.
 It’s also logically pretty straightforward.
 If many of our illnesses today come from too much food and poor diets, then simply eliminating food for a period of time would seem to have benefits.

 So why hasn’t your doctor recommended fasting to you?
 Probably because the price of fasting is zero — in fact, you save money.
 There’s nothing to prescribe and there’s little commercial incentive.
-Also perhaps because doctors don’t get any real training on nutrition in med school — which probably means you might have more up to date information than your doctor in many cases.
+Also perhaps because doctors don’t get any real training on nutrition in med school — on average it’s a total of 4 hours, which probably means you might have more up to date information than your doctor in many cases.

 We live in a world where people know that exercise is good for you, but don’t exercise.
 They know sleep is necessary, but don’t get enough sleep.
 Perhaps there is little hope for fasting to gain adoption since it’s on an “extreme” end of the health/diet spectrum.